letiushev/WebEngineering/Learning management system (Laravel)/lms/README.md

     to view the tasks for a subject to submit a solution for a task

-The task must be implemented as a Laravel application using a local SQLite database.
-The tables must be filled by migration and seeded with a few data.
+The task is implemented as a Laravel application using a local SQLite database.
+The tables are filled by migration and seeded with a few data.